brunobord/nagademon-2014-old/character.md

 soft rebooting, shutting down / restart a service, restore backups, etc), ``roll+software``.

-* On 6-: You're breaking things.
-The GM is picking one *Issue*.
+* On 6-: You're breaking things, the GM is picking one *Major Issue*.
-* On 7-9: It's working fine, does the job.
+* On 7-9: It's working fine, does the job, but there's a cost.
+The GM picks one *Minor Issue*.
-* On 10+: not only it's working, but you have fixed more bugs, improved performances, found bits of CPU/RAM to recycle.
-This software will care about the hardware,
+* On 10+: Work is done, without a hiccup.

 ### Solve hardware problems